Shen Buhai: Lushi Chunqiu

 The Lushi Chunqiu selection includes a story about Shen Buhai and his ruler, intended to illustrate the need for what was later termed Shu (administrative) technique.
 Shen Buhai's ruler is overseeing a temple sacrifice, but the pig is too small, and the king orders it replaced.
-The king observes that the minister appears to return with the same pig, but this only results in his followers questioning how he determined this.
-Shen Buhai instructs that governing the realm using the ruler's own superficial personal senses and wisdom will be insufficient.
-Not relying on them will bring order, but relying on them will bring about chaos.
+The king observes that the minister appears to return with the same pig, but this only results in his followers questioning how he determined this (as it would likely result in his punishment).
+Shen Buhai instructs that governing the realm using the ruler's own superficial personal senses and wisdom will be insufficient (instead relying on technique and supervision to determine the reality of affairs).
+Not relying on the ruler's senses will bring order, but relying on them will bring about chaos.

-The chapter is titled Zhushu "Technique of the Ruler", which is notably similar to the Han Feizi's Chapter 5 Zhudao "Way of the Ruler."
-One of the authors may have been familiar with the other, including recommendations that the King delegate responsibilities to his ministers as not to involve himself.
-Liu Xiang later recalls Shen Buhai's doctrine in this same sense, recommending that the ruler rely on technique, supervision and accountability to do away with the entanglements of punishment.
-Affairs will settle themselves and flow more naturally if the king does not personally involve in them.
+The chapter is titled Zhushu "Technique of the Ruler", which is notably similar to the Han Feizi's Chapter 5 Zhudao "Way of the Ruler".
+"Technique" is also a term the Han Feizi uses, which Creel argued was a later term.
+One of the authors may have been familiar with the other (Goldin places the Han Feizi earlier), including recommendations that the King delegate responsibilities to his ministers as not to involve himself.
+Liu Xiang later recalls Shen Buhai's doctrine in this same sense; affairs will settle themselves and flow more naturally if the king does not personally involve in them, relying on techniques, supervision and accountability to do away with the entanglements of punishment.

 Han Feizi 43

 Though contrasting Shang Yang and Shen Buhai, Chapter 43 ("Ding fa" 定法) of the Han Feizi likely contributed to their association, and a Legalist interpretation of what the Confucians later called the Fa school.
-Taking Shang Yang as representative, Han Fei considered fa (standards) necessary, as including law, decrees, reward and punishment, as well as administrative method (fa) in the hands of the ruler, representative of his own state's Shen Buhai.
+Admitting him as issuing some law, it blames Shen Buhai as failing to consolidate the law.
+Taking Shang Yang as representative, Han Fei considered fa necessary, as including promulgation of law, decrees, reward and punishment.

-The Han Feizi differentiates Shen Buhai's administrative method (fa) under the term Shu 术 administrative Method or Technique, defined here as examining the abilities of ministers, appointing candidates in accordance with their capabilities, holding ministerial achievements or "performance" (xing "forms") accountable to their proposals or "titles" (ming "names") as becoming offices, and grasping fast the handles of life and death.
+The Han Feizi differentiates Shen Buhai from Shang Yang under the term Shu 术 Method or Technique, defined here as bestowing office on the basis of concrete responsibilities, examining the abilities of ministers, appointing candidates in accordance with their capabilities, demanding ministerial achievements or "performance" (xing "forms") accountable to their proposals or "titles" (ming "names") as becoming offices, and grasping fast the handles of life and death.
 Han Fei recommends following after rules and measures using Shu technique.

-Although the term Shu (technique) does appear in later Shen Buhai fragments, Creel would argue that the term had not yet developed in Shen Buhai's time, considering these later fragments.
-Hence, it is said that "Shu administrative technique does not appear in the fragments."
-Shen Buhai has ideas of fa (method), to some extent law, an earlier conceptual term of Shu (enumeration) or quantitative technique, and the Confucian rectification of names.
+Although the term Shu (technique) appears in some later Shen Buhai fragments, Creel would argue that the term had not yet developed in Shen Buhai's own time, considering these later fragments.
+Critical Chinese and Korean scholarship generally seem to support this assertion, considering the association to come from the Han Feizi.
+Hence, it is said in gloss that Shu technique does not appear in the fragments.
+Shen Buhai has ideas of fa (method), to some extent law, an earlier conceptual term of Shu (enumeration) or quantitative technique, and rectification of names.